CouchPotato lets you download movies automatically, easily and in the best quality as soon as they are available.

 sudo nano /etc/systemd/system.couchpotato.service

-user is your username ) :
+Just paste in the line below ( where user is your username ) :

 sudo update-rc.d couchpotato defaults

-From now on, you can manually start and stop CouchPotato using the following commands:
+In conclusion, you can manually start and stop CouchPotato using the following commands:

 sudo /etc/init.d/couchpotato start